katiebristol/izzi_converter/README.md

 This script was created to convert individual sample files previously made by Data Splitter into PmagPy generic format.
 Files produced by this script can be used with PmagPy and paleointensity.org.
+Field intensity is output in A/m assuming a sample volume of 10cc.

 ![Demo data.](/assets/input-output.png)